-Jonathan Benjamin Hayley Saul, Maikel De Clercq, Ine Demerre, Sven Van Haelst, Tine Missiaen, Marnix Pieters, Preslav Peev, Vladimir Slavchev, Søren H. Andersen, Andreas G. Binder, Jørgen Dencker, David Greogory, Klara Fiedler, Anders Fischer, Frederik D. Hyttel, Theis Zetner Trolle Jensen, Morten Johansen, Torben Malm, Henning Matthiesen, Lisbeth Pedersen, Peter Vang Petersen, Morten Ravn, Claus Skriver, Otto Uldum, Dominique Cliquet, Jacques Collina-Girard, Thomas Bartholin, Sönke Hartz, Stefanie Klooss, Harald Lübke, Christina Papoulia, Ehud Galili, Hakan Oniz, Carl P. Heron og Martin Bell
+Jonathan Benjamin, Hayley Saul, Maikel De Clercq, Ine Demerre, Sven Van Haelst, Tine Missiaen, Marnix Pieters, Preslav Peev, Vladimir Slavchev, Søren H. Andersen, Andreas G. Binder, Jørgen Dencker, David Greogory, Klara Fiedler, Anders Fischer, Frederik D. Hyttel, Theis Zetner Trolle Jensen, Morten Johansen, Torben Malm, Henning Matthiesen, Lisbeth Pedersen, Peter Vang Petersen, Morten Ravn, Claus Skriver, Otto Uldum, Dominique Cliquet, Jacques Collina-Girard, Thomas Bartholin, Sönke Hartz, Stefanie Klooss, Harald Lübke, Christina Papoulia, Ehud Galili, Hakan Oniz, Carl P. Heron and Martin Bell

 More about the book

 About the book